 DevOps is a culture, movement or practice that emphasises the collaboration and communication of both software developers and other IT professionals, while automating the process of software delivery and infrastructure changes.
 It aims to establish a culture and environment where building, testing, and releasing software can happen rapidly, frequently, and more reliably.

-Implementing this culture and practice of DevOps can be easier in small, lean organisations where engineers, developers, and IT operations all sit in the same office around the same desks.
+Implementing the culture and practices of DevOps can be easier in small, lean organisations where engineers, developers, and IT operations all operate from the same office.

-If an organisation wants to change critical IT infrastructure, getting all the departments on board can prove challenging.
+If an organisation wants to change critical IT infrastructure, achieving compliance and ‘buy-in’ from all departments can prove challenging.